bhekanik/bhekanik/BK.README.md

 I am really keen to do great work with/for you and I can be extremely, extraordinarily creative and productive under the right conditions.

-I am also very imperfect and I hope that my transparency about them here is not treated as an excuse for my flaws but as a guide for you to know how I might fail.
+I am also very imperfect and I hope that my transparency here is not treated as an excuse for my flaws but as a guide for you to know how I might fail.
 Consider this an open invite for you to call me out and prevent bigger pain down the road.

 The creation of this has also helped me to identify and refine my thoughts and values.